milktea292/Occluded_Detection/README.md

 c) It was shown in Qa, and the mAP was straightforward and more reasonable over IoU since there were multi-class in this project.
 If there was only one class in a image, IoU can be better a simple solution.

-d) I tried to mimic the occlusion scenarios and so far the augmentation seems to be considered as noise to the model.
+d) I tried to mimic the occlusion scenarios and so far the augmentation seems to be considered as noise by the model.
 Here are some of my ideas with its improvement: d-1 - The universal way: More training images.
 My individual images are relatively low, and increasing more images will defintely help. d-2 - Random zoom: To human, we only need a part of the object to make a prediction in occluded situation, hence the idea of random zoom for training might work. d-3 - Split some tote images into training set: This will definitely improve the performance, however, I tried to avoid this due to the leakage information from val/test to train set.